 Online Learning Requirements See Learning Guide for details of requirements

-Prescribed Subject Textbook The Western Sydney University MBBS is an integrated 5-year professional entry program which emphasizes life-long and self-directed learning.
-Accordingly, there are no prescribed textbooks for Subjects in the MBBS program.
-A list of recommended textbooks is available in the Subject Learning Guide.
+PrescribedSubject The Western Sydney University MD is an integrated 5-year professional entry program which emphasizes life-long and self-directed learning.
+Accordingly, there is no prescribed textbooks for Subjects in the MD program.
+A list of